Emergency Dental Care in Helsby & Surrounding Areas

 How quickly can I be seen for a dental emergency?

-What if my emergency happens outside office hours?
+What if my dental emergency happens outside practice hours?

-How do I know if I need emergency care or if it can wait?
+How do I know if I need emergency dental care or if it can wait?

 Dr Anand Muraari Chandrasekaran